The Aspiring Solopreneur

 Carly Ries:

-Okay.
-So, Matt, no pressure, but we were talking offline about you have, like, a larger than life personality a personality, at least on, in the interwebs.
 So, I'm very excited for today because I love the energy that you bring, in your YouTube videos and everything else, and I think it's something that our listeners will be so drawn to.
 But I'm also just so drawn to your story, and I think, you just have a a great one to tell that I think people will like.
 So you have built this great business, but you're you started as a solopreneur.
+And I wanna know, what challenges did you face when you began your real estate business, and how did you overcome them to be at the success success level you are today?

 Matt Theriault:

 Sure.
 Well, actually, I haven't always been in real estate.
-When I got out of the marine corps, I spent the probably the next 15 years of my life in the music business.
+When I got out of the Marine Corps, I spent the probably the next 15 years of my life in the music business.
 And I had a small little hip hop label, and it was a label all by myself.
 I had made my own little records, and I put them in the back of my car, and I'd drive from store to store to store.

 Matt Theriault: